tdoug/RoyaltyCalc/README.md

 5) After all authors are approved, the admin generates user PDFs, then downloads a consolidated ZIP file for that quarter.
 PDFs are then distributed via e-mail and the web.

+Screenshots of the app's functionality are available in the Screenshots directory.